unifiedjs/unified-diff/readme.md

 ⚠ 2 warnings
 ```

-As there are messages, the build exits with `1`, thus failing Travis.
+As there are messages, the build exits with `1`, thus failing CI.
 The user sees this and amends the PR to the following:

 ```diff